bytescale/bytescale-javascript-sdk/POLYFILLS.md

 # Polyfills

-Depending on the browsers you wish to support, your application will require some of the following polyfills:
+Depending on the browsers you wish to support, your application may require some of the following polyfills:

 - core-js (v3.19)
   - core-js/modules/es.symbol